Quick Start Guide

 Choose your testing framework:

-Option A: Cypress (Recommended)
+Option A: Playwright (Recommended)

 If you don't have Cypress set up: